oasisprotocol/old-docs/src/operators/staking-competition-rules.md

 ## Types of Challenges

-The main goal of the Quest is to ensure that the Oasis Network -- and the community that runs it -- are ready for a Mainnet launch.
+The main goal of The Quest is to ensure that the Oasis Network -- and the community that runs it -- are ready for a Mainnet launch.
 Our hope and plan is that the challenges we’ve set forward align to this goal as well.
 Challenges will vary in length and token rewards depending on what it is that is being tested.